ostdotcom/website-docupony/docs/1_00_KIT_OVERVIEW.md

 ![stakeNmint](assets/Stake&Mint.jpg)

 ### 6. What NEXT
 Having minted your Tokens, you should visit the Simulator Page.
 There, you'll see we've created an environment that models how transactions would run in your application.
-You can also execute multiple transactions via our APIs. [<u>OST KIT⍺ API</u>](2_00_API_OVERVIEW.md) allows you to:
+You can also execute multiple transactions via our APIs.
+Obtain an API Key and API Secret from the OST KIT⍺ [<u>Developer Section</u>](https://kit.ost.com/developer-api-console):

+OST KIT⍺ API allows you to:
 * Programmatically add or update users to participate in your token economy
 * Setup core actions in your application as transactions
 * Airdrop tokens to users
 * Execute token transfers between users

 ![simulator](assets/Simulator.jpg)